eosdac/EOS-Contract-Security-Audit/Contract information.md

 Parameters:

-*   sender is a type of eosio account_name
+*   sender is a type of eosio name

 Intent: The intent of memberunreg is to allow an account {{ sender }} to unregister its membership.